-- KPI 1.1, which was reformulated in July 2022 as follows: "Provide realizable metrics for at least 70% of the technical measures referenced in EUCS-High assurance requiring 'continuous (automated)' monitoring". - Considering results from Table 3, the 34 identified requirements are considered to be of a technical nature.
-At the time of writing, MEDINA Evidence Management Tools already cover around 61.8% (21/34) of the technical requirements and have a plan to cover the remaining 38.2% (13/34). - Summarizing, at the time of writing, KPI 1.1 has been achieved at 61.8%, which is very close to the 70% coverage target.
+- KPI 1.1: "Provide realizable metrics for at least 70% of the technical measures referenced in EUCS-High assurance requiring 'continuous (automated)' monitoring". - Considering results from Table 3, the 34 identified requirements are considered to be of a technical nature.
+MEDINA Evidence Management Tools cover around 94.1 % (32/34) of the technical requirements and there is an ongoing working to cover another 2.9 % (1/34), resulting in a 97.0%. - Summarizing, KPI 1.1 has been achieved at 94.11%, which is much higher than the 70% coverage target. - KPI 1.2: "Provide a concrete proposal for semi-automated evaluation of metrics related to at least 50% of the organizational measures in EUCS-High assurance requiring 'continuous (automated)' monitoring".

-- KPI 1.2, which was reformulated in July 2022 as follows: "Provide a concrete proposal for semi-automated evaluation of metrics related to at least 50% of the organizational measures in EUCS-High assurance requiring 'continuous (automated)' monitoring". - Considering results from Table 3, 9 from the 34 requirements identified are considered to be organizational.
-At the time of writing, MEDINA Evidence Management Tools already cover around 66.7% (6/9) of the technical requirements and have a plan to cover the remaining 33.3% (3/9). - Summarizing, at the time of writing, KPI 1.2 has been achieved at 66.7%, which is above the 50% coverage target.
+- Considering results from Table 3, 9 of the 34 requirements identified are considered to be organizational.
+MEDINA Evidence Management Tools cover 100.0% (9/9) of the organizational requirements. - Summarizing, KPI 1.2 has been achieved at 100.0%, which is much higher than the 50% coverage target.